melanieinpursuit/Kyrun-frontend/README.md

 Kyrun - RUN TOGETHER

 Kyrun is a mobile app designed to help you find compatible jogging partners in your local area.
-With Kyrun, you can filter runners based on gender, age, location, and running pace to find the perfect jogging partner.

 Features

-Filter Runners
-Use the filter feature to find jogging partners based on your preferences.
-You can filter runners based on gender, age, location, and running pace.

-Browse Profiles
-Once you've selected your preferences, you can browse through the profiles that match your preferences.
-Click on the profiles that share your common interests and start building your network.

-SOS Button
-Kyrun includes an SOS button feature that you can use in case of an imminent threat during a jog with the person you matched with.
-This feature provides a sense of security during your jogs.

-Chat Feature
-Kyrun offers a convenient chat feature that allows you to communicate directly with your matched profiles.
-This way, you can easily plan jogging sessions, ask questions, and get to know your jogging partners better before you meet in person.
+Groups
+Once logged in, a user can browse through many groups to find whichever one suits them the best.
+The user can click on groups, read their information and determine if it's right for them.
+When a user joins a group, they can post in the group and leave comments on their fellow groupmates' posts.
+They can also view the bulletin, where group admins can post information for the whole group to see.

+Profile Dashboard
+A user can click on their user dashboard and get the information they need all in one place!
+This includes: their own information, important bulletins from all of their groups, as well have the ability to edit their profile.

+Running Routes
+Unsure of where to start your running journey?
+No worries!
+Kyrun's got you covered with route suggestions for you and all your new running mates.
+There's even a link that gives you directions to the routes, right from your current location!

 USER STORIES